 Executing Agency: Malawi Economic Justice Network (MEJN)

-Despite significant investments in education, Malawi has not been able to move from low human and social development outcomes.
-The education sector is characterized by low levels of student achievement and high dropout rates in primary school.
+Despite significant investments in education, Malawi has struggled to improve human and social development outcomes.
+The education sector is characterized by low levels of student achievement and high dropout rates in primary schools.
 There are large disparities in education outcomes as well as shortages and uneven supply of trained teachers, disproportionately affecting rural and poor regions.

-The Malawi Economic Justice Network (MEJN), a coalition of organizations with extensive experience in governance issues, has been awarded a GPSA grant to strengthen the institutional capacity of civil society organizations (CSOs) to: 1) monitor, lobby, and advocate for transparency and accountability in the public procurement processes and systems of the education sector in Malawi; and 2) strengthen the capacity of civil society organizations to apply social accountability tools.
-Communities will be empowered to implement social accountability tools to demand greater accountability in the use of public resources in the education sector.
-Information generated through the project will be shared with key authorities in the Ministry of Education and the Office of the Director of Public Procurement in order to tackle inefficiencies in the education sector.
+The Malawi Economic Justice Network (MEJN), a coalition of organizations with extensive experience in governance issues, has been awarded a GPSA grant to strengthen the institutional capacity of civil society organizations (CSOs) to: 1) monitor, lobby, and advocate for transparency and accountability in the public procurement processes and systems of the education sector in Malawi; 2) strengthen the capacity of civil society organizations to apply social accountability tools to monitor textbook distribution; and 3) enhance capacity to document and disseminate lessons learned on education process monitoring.
+Communities will be empowered to implement social accountability tools to demand greater accountability through procurement monitoring training of School and District monitoring teams, textbook distribution monitoring, and supporting district CSOs to establish periodic supervision.
+Information generated through the project will be shared with key local and national authorities in the Ministry of Education and the Office of the Director of Public Procurement to tackle education sector inefficiencies.

 1. Schools that hadn’t been listed on the national school directory for years due to oversight, now receive textbooks.